 Along the way we had a nice lunch at the Pickled Cowboy in Alto, known for their deluxe ruebens.
 The higher we went up in altitude the deeper the snow.
 Mr. Ed, our pick up truck, was covered with salt when we got back.

 As usual, we were regaled with beautiful plants, animals, and interesting scenery, including a 400 year old Juniper tree.
 We saw our first Western Bluebird here.

 At the Valley Of Fires Visitors Center I noticed a pamphlet for a ghost town about 15 miles away called White Oaks.
 So we drove out there only to find not a ghost town but a small town full of artists.
 Seeing a ghost town would have to wait.

 One more wonderful thing happened to us at Valley of Fires.
-We met fellow New Englanders, Michael Fullerton and Denise Wilder from Cabot, Vermont.
+We met fellow New Englanders, Michael Fullerton and Denise Wilder from Calais, Vermont.
 Michael came armed with a guitar and Denise, blindfolded, can find her way around knitting needles.
 I needn’t say more.

 I’m not sure who is following who but we’ve been camping together for 2 or 3 weeks and plan on one more move to Silver City before we go our separate ways.
 We’ve only known Micheal and Denise for a few weeks but consider them friends now.